redhat-openinfra-lab/openinfra-docs/docs/index.md

 ## Update the Site or Add Documentation

+The documentation is hosted in GitHub at https://github.com/redhat-openinfra-lab/openinfra-docs.

-Clone the site to your local repository.
+Clone the [site](https://github.com/redhat-openinfra-lab/openinfra-docs/) to your local repository.
 Once you have a copy of the repository, update the documentation locally.
 Preview your changes using *mkdocs serve*.
 This will initialize a local webserver as 127.0.0.1:8000.

 The site is configured to automatically publish changes to the gh-pages sites when a `push` to the master branch is executed.
 Check the status of the pages build and deployment under the *Actions* menu.